ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextra/nextra-monorepo.md

 ```
 ````

-When we go to the browser and refresh the page we see the eyes emoji in the warning callout:
+When we go to the browser to somehting like `http://localhost:3002/themes/docs/callout` and refresh the page we see the eyes emoji in the warning callout:

 ![warning callout](/images/nextra/warning-callout.png)